UIUCLibrary/alma-api-batch/README.md

 ## Usage

+Include `require 'alma_api/batch'` at the top of your script/file.

-First, construct the caller object.
-This takes care of rate-limiting concners, both throttling and retrying the call if a response comes back that the threshold was exceeded.
+Construct the caller object.
+This takes care of rate-limiting concerns, both throttling and retrying the call if a response comes back that the threshold was exceeded.
 (Thresholds are per-institution, not api key, so even if everyone is being responsible they can still happen).

-`api\_caller = AlmaApi::Batch::ApiCaller.new( one_of_the_alma_sites','alma\_api\_key' )`
+`api_caller = AlmaApi::Batch::ApiCaller.new( one_of_the_alma_sites','alma_api_key' )`

 The host will be the alma regional servers.
 For example, in North America use api-na.hosted.exlibrisgroup.com.
 See full list at [Alma's API Overview: Calling Alma Apis]( https://developers.exlibrisgroup.com/alma/apis/#structure,